dubeboy/Flix/Readme.md

 P.S
 The `Infrastructure/Elements/Extensions` folder containes some extensions functions that i find handy and copied this from one of my side projects, (I should make them a library by now 😅)

+### Logger

+We have a logger that can easily be connected a analytics engine and it does'nt log in production for security reasons and performance, imagine if we are printing huge network requests, the little things make a diffrence 😀
+### handling constraints in code

+we use operator overloading to help us write constraints easily, it looks like this:

+`v1 --> v2`

+this will automaticall activate the constraints, this does return the created constraint so that if you want deactivate it at some time in the future your can.

+there are many more overloaded operators to help with dealing with constraints in code, checkout `Infrastructure/Elements/Extensions/NSLayoutConstraints+Elements.swift`